sahilsethi0105/scope-mri/README.md

 # scope-mri
 This repository accompanies the release of the SCOPE-MRI dataset—a publicly available shoulder MRI dataset with image-level labels for several different pathologies.
 The dataset is described in our paper _SCOPE-MRI: Bankart Lesion Detection as a Case Study in Data Curation and Deep Learning for Challenging Diagnoses._ [`Link to Paper`](...)

-This dataset was first described in our prior paper: [`Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning`](https://arxiv.org/abs/2412.06717).
+This is an extension of the work described in our prior paper: [`Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning`](https://arxiv.org/abs/2412.06717).
 Sethi, S., Reddy, S., Sakavadia, M., Serotte, J., Nwaudo, D., Maassen, N., & Shi, L. Proc.
 SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis.

 ## Installation